Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Discussions

 \section{Discussions}

-In this article, we have studied the thermodynamics, correlation between photon orbit and phase transition, following this the microstructure of the ABG black hole using Ruppeiner geometry.
-The black hole shows van der Waals like critical behaviour, which is evident from the swallow tail behaviour of the free energy.
-The black hole exhibits a first-order phase transition between the small black hole and large black hole phases, which terminates at the critical point where the phase transition is second order.
-The coexistence curve for the system is obtained numerically from the behaviour of Gibbs free energy.
+In this article, we have studied the thermodynamics, the correlation between photon orbits and phase transitions, and the microstructure of the ABG black hole using Ruppeiner geometry.
+The black hole exhibits van der Waals-like critical behaviour, which is evident from the swallowtail behaviour of free energy.
+It undergoes a first-order phase transition between the small black hole (SBH) and large black hole (LBH) phases, which terminates at the critical point where the phase transition becomes second order.
+The coexistence curve for the system is obtained numerically from the behaviour of the Gibbs free energy.

 Studying the photon sphere around the black hole establishes a correlation between the thermodynamics and gravity of the black hole.
-The phase transition behaviour is mirrored in the photon orbit parameters, such as radius and minimum impact parameter.
+The phase transition behaviour is mirrored in the photon orbit parameters, such as the radius and minimum impact parameter.
 These parameters undergo a sudden change during the phase transition, and the differences $\Delta r_{ps}$ and $\Delta u_{ps}$ serve as order parameters with a critical exponent of $1/2$.
 Due to the complexity of the non-linearly coupled electromagnetic field, the analysis is carried out numerically.
+The ABG NLED parameter $q$ behaves similar to the charge parameter $q$ of the RN-AdS \cite{Wei:2017mwc}, parameter $g$ of Bardeen and Hayward black holes \cite{NaveenaKumara:2019nnt}, and to the Gauss-Bonnet coupling parameter $\alpha$ of the Einstein-Gauss-Bonnet solution \cite{Hegde:2020yrd}.

-At the end, we study the underlying microstucture using novel Ruppeiner geometric method, which shows a deviation from typical van der like system.
-The curvature scalar behaviour is analysed along the coexistence curve which shows a dominant repulsive interaction at certain interval of parameter space of temperature and volume.
-Our study shows that the large black hole phase behaves as a bosonic system, with only dominant attractive interaction, and the small black hole phase resembles an anyonic system, with both dominant repulsive and attractive interactions.
-The behaviour of curvature scalar near the critical point is analysed numerically, and it is found to satisfy the universal relation $R_N(1-T_r)^2=-1/8$.
+Finally, we study the underlying microstructure using the novel Ruppeiner geometry method, which shows a deviation from typical van der Waals-like systems.
+The curvature scalar behaviour is analysed along the coexistence curve, revealing a dominant repulsive interaction within certain intervals of the parameter space of temperature and volume.
+Our study shows that the large black hole phase behaves as a bosonic system, with only dominant attractive interactions, and the small black hole phase resembles an anyonic system, with both dominant repulsive and attractive interactions.
+The behaviour of the curvature scalar near the critical point is analysed numerically and is found to satisfy the universal relation $R_N(1 - \tilde{T})^2 = -\frac{1}{8}$.